bladecoder/blade-ink-rs/README.md

 ## TODO

-- [ ] Error handling
-- [ ] story.state -> quitar el Option y que guardar/salvar sea pub(crate).
-- [ ] Variable observers.
+- [ ] VariablesState.default_global_variables shouldn't be optionals.
-- [ ] Optimize control command getname.
+- [ ] Optimize control command and Ops getname.
 Use static string array and address it by order.
 - [ ] Cache components string in Path
+- [ ] Variable observers.
+- [ ] Doc

+- [ ] story.state -> quitar el pub de get_state()/mut y que guardar/salvar sea pub(crate).
+Crear fichero con pub methods??
 - [ ] Use OnceCell to lazy init the cache fields of RTObjects
 - [ ] Split large files. ex.
 Get the error handling out of the Story class.
 The performLogic
-- [ ] Story.state y VariablesState.default_global_variables shouldn't be optionals.
-- [ ] Review all the .unwrap() and change it by .ok_or("xxx").
+- [ ] Review all the use bink) and change it by .ok_or("xxx").
 We need to avoid panics!